 In the car with my 10 yr old daughter the other day, she asked me what Ego meant, one of her vocabulary words for the week.

 I laughed.
-“Good question, I replied.
-What do you think it is?”
+“Good question.
+What do you think it means?”

 “I wouldn’t ask if I knew, mom.”

 “Well, use it in a sentence, in context.
 You’ve heard the word enough to have an inkling what it means.
 And an inkling is as close as you’re going to get to defining an abstract like Ego.”

 Her brows narrowed and I could see her pondering in the rearview mirror.

 “My ego got hurt when Ms. Brown told me I was singing flat this morning.”
 She paused.
 “And she really said that Mom.”